sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/3_Built_in_modules/24_Streams_and_Buffers.md

 Created Saturday 28 January 2023 at 04:00 pm

 ## Stream
-A piece of data that is being moved from one point to another over time.
+Meaning: pieces of data in transit, i.e. that is being moved from one point to another over time.

 Examples:
-1. File being transferred from one computer to another over the internet
+1. A file being transferred from one computer to another over the internet (or some other channel).
-2. Data being transferred from one file to another within the same computer
+2. Data being transferred from one file to another within the same computer.

-The goal is to process streams of data in chunks as soon as they arrive, instead of waiting for the entire data to be available for before processing.
+The reason behind the concept is to process/transport a large block of data in chunks, as soon as they arrive at the compute location (e.g. part of the program, memory, or physical system at a location), instead of waiting for the entire data to be available for before processing.
-This prevents unnecessary data downloads and memory usage.
+This prevents unnecessary data downloads and optimizes memory usage.

 ## Buffer